-- a.
-To present Information about ILAE personnel, structure and purpose - b.
-To convey information about epilepsy for the benefit of ILAE members (including interactive areas) - c.
-To assist in ILAE administrative activities.
+- To present Information about ILAE personnel, structure and purpose - To convey information about epilepsy for the benefit of ILAE members (including interactive areas) - To assist in ILAE administrative activities.

 The site continues to develop.
-There are new pages which are currently in the process of development, and other section in the planning stage.
-Currently, the site comprises the following sections:
+New pages are currently in the process of development, and other sections in the planning stage.
+Currently, the following sections comprise the site: